 Together, these ingredients contribute to the signature flavor profile of Japanese food: umami, otherwise described as a pleasant, savory taste.
 And the signature style?
 Simplicity.
 A less-is-more approach to cooking is embraced throughout the country, with courses often including a few small items meticulously presented in a bento-box style.

 Japanese cuisine has even been added to the UNESCO’s Intangible Cultural Heritage List—the second after that of France—in an effort to preserve this very way of eating as a testament to traditional Japanese culture.

 Cultural Perception of Vegetarian Food In Japan

-Interestingly enough, eating meat was prohibited in Japan for more than a thousand years prior to 1868.
+Interestingly enough, Japanese people were prohibited from eating meat for more than a thousand years prior to 1868.
 In fact, it was only when beef prices started to drop in the early 1990s did the consumption of meat in the country spike.

 So yes, going meat-free as a vegetarian in Japan is feasible.
 But avoiding fish?
-That’s trickier, especially because the cultural understanding of “vegetarian” is quite loose.
+That’s trickier, especially because the cultural understanding of vegetarian or "bejitarian" is quite loose.
 Despite boasting a dizzying array of plant-based foods—from vegetables to legumes—many dishes are cooked in fish broth (dashi) or sprinkled with dried, fermented flakes of skipjack tuna (bonito or katsuobushi).